kenaniah/activerecord-querify/README.md

 X-Per-Page: 10
 ```

-Recordset totals can be requested by additionally passing the `:page_total_stats` param in the URL:
+Recordset totals can be requested by additionally passing the `?page_total_stats` param in the URL:

 ```ruby
 www.example.com/posts?page=4&page_total_stats=1